-- B. For the year ended December 31, 2019, the additions to employee restricted shares was \$3,460, and the registration was completed. - C. The Company issued common stocks in the amount of \$2,230 for the exercise of employee stock options for the year ended December 31, 2018, and the registration had been completed.
-As of December 31, 2018, the registration of advance receipts for share capital of \$812 has not been completed. - D. The Board of Directors during its meeting on July 1, 2019 adopted a resolution to issue employee restricted ordinary shares (see Note 6(16)) with the effective date set on September 5, 2019.
+B. For the year ended December 31, 2019, the additions to employee restricted shares was \$3,460, and the registration was completed.

+- C. The Board of Directors during its meeting on July 3, 2020 adopted a resolution to issue employee restricted ordinary shares (see Note 6(16)) with the effective date set on September 4, 2020.
 The subscription price is \$0 (in dollars) per share.
 The employee restricted ordinary shares issued are subject to certain transfer restrictions before their vesting conditions are met.
-After meeting their vesting conditions, the rights and obligations of these shares issued are the same as other issued ordinary shares. - E. The information on conversion requests on convertible bonds for the year ended December 31, 2019 is provided in Note 6(13). - F. Treasury shares - (a)Reason for share reacquisition and movements in the number of the Company's treasury shares are as follows:
+After meeting their vesting conditions, the rights and obligations of these shares issued are the same as other issued ordinary shares. - D. The Board of Directors during its meeting on July 1, 2019 adopted a resolution to issue employee restricted ordinary shares (see Note 6(16)) with the effective date set on September 5, 2019.
+The subscription price is \$0 (in dollars) per share.
+The employee restricted ordinary shares issued are subject to certain transfer restrictions before their vesting conditions are met.
+After meeting their vesting conditions, the rights and obligations of these shares issued are the same as other issued ordinary shares. - E. The information on conversion requests on convertible bonds for the year ended December 31, 2020 and 2019 is provided in Note 6(13).

+F. Treasury shares

+(a)Reason for share reacquisition and movements in the number of the Company's treasury shares are as follows: